 About borders and countries from where you can enter Denmark as a tourist

 Gradually, Denmark's borders are opened for travellers from countries that meet certain criteria, including a certain number of covid-19 patients per capita.
-At the moment, tourists from most European countries as well as Australia, Canada, Japan, New Zealand, South Korea and Thailand can enter Denmark.
+At the moment, tourists from most European countries as well as Australia, Canada, Georgia, Japan, New Zealand, South Korea, Thailand, Tunisia and Uruguay can enter Denmark.
 Unless they show clear signs of illness.

 Travellers from countries defined as banned on the list above must expect to be denied entry at the Danish borders, including airports, unless they have a worthy purpose for entering.
 See what is considered a worthy purpose by the Danish authorities in this Q&A which is updated continuously.